GeekFunkLabs/fluidpatcher/docs/ladspa_plugins.md

 sudo apt-get install ladspa-sdk swh-plugins tap-plugins wah-plugins
 ```

-To compile and install the *patchcord* plugin, which is used for chaining plugins, go to the *bin/* folder and enter
+To compile and install `patchcord.so`, which is used for chaining plugins, go to the `src/` folder and enter

 ```bash
 sudo gcc -shared patchcord.c -o /usr/lib/ladspa/patchcord.so